Consider these verses in which King David is told he will not be the one to build a temple:

 From that verse, it seems that it was never God’s intent that they experience war at all.
 So what is going on here?
 Is God doing a flip-flop over the question of the appropriateness of war?

-For some great insights into this question listen to the message Navigating Evil by Ty Gibson of Light Bearers Ministry.
-Around the 26-minute mark or so Ty really gets into the concept of the accommodation principle and goes through a few different Biblical examples including the one referred to above regarding King David.
+For some great insights into this question listen to the message Navigating Evil (April 2016) by Ty Gibson of Light Bearers Ministry.
+At the 26:30-minute mark Ty really gets into the concept of the accommodation principle and goes through a few different Biblical examples including the one referred to above regarding King David.

 See more on the accommodation principle in scripture.